jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 I feel that an ounce of prevention is worth a pound of cure.

 # Summary
+Legacy code may seem daunting, but with the right strategies—automated testing, refactoring for testability, and leveraging seams—it becomes manageable.
+By taking a disciplined, incremental approach, developers can modernize code while preserving its reliability and reducing technical debt.

+While time constraints and business priorities often make teams hesitant to refactor, small improvements—like writing tests before making changes—can significantly lower risk.
+Instead of viewing legacy code as a burden, treating it as an opportunity for steady enhancement ensures it remains a stable foundation for future development.

 # References
+__NEEDS WORK MOSTLY REMOVING REDUNDANT REFERENCES__
 https://understandlegacycode.com/ - This is a landing page created by Nicolas Carlo dedicated to legacy code. https://www.legacycode.rocks/ - This is a landing page for Legacy Code Rocks!, which features a Slack group, podcast, newsletter, and more. https://understandlegacycode.com/blog/key-points-of-working-effectively-with-legacy-code/